flare-foundation/docs/docs/user/governance/voting.md

 By completing the following process, you are crediting another account with votes only;
 the tokens themselves stay in the original wallet.

-1. Copy the Songbird address you want to transfer votes to.
+1. Copy the Flare or Songbird address you want to transfer votes to.
 2. On the **Voting** tab in the Flare Portal, locate your amount of current votes in the black box, and click **Transfer votes**.
    The **Information about transferred votes** window is displayed.
 3. Read the disclaimer, and click **Transfer votes**.